open62541/open62541-python-deprecated/README.md

 # open62541-python
-Python wrapper for the open62541 OPC UA SDK
+Python wrapper for the open62541 OPC UA SDK based on Cython.

+The wrapper have been implemented for the need of opua-modeler https://github.com/FreeOpcUa/opcua-modeler and are currently limited to the few methods needed by the modeler.

 #Install